Nelly Tuikong

 Nelly Tuikong is a Kenyan critical care nurse, entrepreneur and business executive, who is the founder and chief executive officer of Pauline Cosmetics Limited, a Nairobi-based company that she founded in 2013, with business operations in 2014.

 Background and education

 Nelly was born and raised in Kenya.
 She is the middle child and only girl in a family of three siblings.
 She attended Kapsabet Academy Primary School in Nandi County and Eregi Girls Boarding Primary School, in Kakamega County for her elementary schooling.
 She then transferred to Saint Mary's Tachasis Girls High School, in Nandi County, graduating from high school in 2002.

 After high school, Nelly's mother could not afford college fees.
 Instead, Nelly volunteered at Sally Test Paediatric Centre, in Eldoret.
-While there, she met Stephen Leapman and his wife Judy Leapman, who volunteered to sponsor her education at Indiana University and to host her while in the United States.
-She graduated from the IU School of Nursing with a Bachelor of Science in Nursing (BSN) degree.
+While there, she met Stephen Leapman and his wife Judy Leapman, who volunteered to sponsor her education at Indiana University Indianapolis and to host her while in the United States.
+She graduated from the Indiana University School of Nursing with a Bachelor of Science in Nursing (BSN) degree.